GrowingData/db-change/readme.md

 # DbChange

-DbChange is a simple tool for managing database schema changes.
+DbChange is a simple tool for managing database schema changes, created by [Growing Data](https://growingdata.com.au).
 Leveraging DbUp, DbChange provides a simple way to run database upgrade scripts to do things like:

 - Create tables
 - Add columns